xuemeiwei/Game-Design_Udacity/README.md

     - Method :GET
     - Parameters: none
-    - Returns : Players that have played games displayed by ranking (win ratio)
+    - Returns : Players that have played games displayed by ranking (win ratio) Get the rankings of users according to their scores
-    - Come up with a method for ranking the performance of each player.

  - **get_game_history**
     - Path: game/{urlsafe_game_key}/history